kimblim/kimblim/README.md

 Previously I've held positions as frontend developer and design director.

 ## Approach
-My approach is pretty much the same as [one of the design principles of HTML](https://dev.w3.org/html5/html-design-principles/#priority-of-constituencies): In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
+My approach is the same as [one of the design principles of HTML](https://dev.w3.org/html5/html-design-principles/#priority-of-constituencies): In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 >

 ## HTML, CSS and Javascript